-CPPGroup Plc (“CPP or “the Group”) is a global provider of assistance products with turnover of approximately £110 m and over 550 employees worldwide.
-Our business operates from the UK, Spain, Italy, Portugal, Turkey, Mexico, India, Malaysia, China, Hong Kong and Singapore.
+CPPGroup Plc (“CPP or “the Group”) is a global provider of assistance products with turnover of approximately £141m and approximately 2,700 colleagues worldwide.
+Our business operates from the UK, Republic of Ireland, Spain, Italy, Portugal, Turkey, Mexico, India, Malaysia, and China.
 Given the nature of CPP’s business, the Board and management consider the risk of modern slavery in the business or within its supply chain to be low.

 Our policy on Slavery and Human Trafficking

 CPP’s Anti-Slavery and Human Trafficking Policy, which applies to all companies within the Group, reflects our commitment to acting ethically and with integrity in all business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our supply chains or in any part of our business.

 A range of policies is in place to help identify and mitigate risk in the business, including that of slavery and human trafficking, and to ensure appropriate behaviours throughout the Group.
 These include: